 Bystander Intervention is a violence prevention strategy that is powerful and accessible because it does not start from the assumption that each person is either a potential victim or perpetrator.
 Rather, the focus is on how each of us can become educated and empowered to act in ways that will positively affect the outcome of abusive, or potentially abusive, situations involving others.
-In that way we come to understand that we all have an important role to play in ending domestic and sexual abuse.
+In that way, we come to understand that we all have an important role to play in ending domestic and sexual abuse.

 Although most people want to help, there are many reasons why it’s easier to look the other way.
-In other word, there are lots of barriers that stop us from intervening.
+In other words, there are lots of barriers that stop us from intervening.
 Here are a few:

 - Socialization not to get involved in other people’s business